chadhs/idonethis-for-alfred/README.md

 - Simply download and double–click the workflow file to install.
 - Double-click the bash script in the workflow to edit it
 - enter your api_token ( will include a URL once live for all users. **but Chad I *neeeed* access now! ok, send me an email. =)** )
-- enter your team_name ( go here: https://idonethis.com/home/ , then click on either the personal or team link you want to send your "dones" to. grab the value after "cal“ in the url; /cal/\<team_short_name\>/ ).
+- enter your team_short_name ( go here: https://idonethis.com/home/ , then click on either the personal or team link you want to send your "dones" to. grab the value after "cal“ in the url; /cal/\<team_short_name\>/ ).

 Type "idid" followed by your update and press enter; you're done!